 2. Credit card scam

-This phone scam aims to get the 3-digit security code from the back of your credit card.
+This phone scam aims to get the three-digit security code from the back of your credit card.
 This is so the scammer can use your card to buy things online.
 The caller will say they’re from the security or fraud department at your credit card company and are calling about a suspicious purchase on your card.
 They already have your credit card information – they’ll tell you your card number, the bank that issued it and your address.
 They may give you a badge number to identify themselves, a 1-800 number to call and a reference number to make it seem legitimate.

-They’ll promise to reverse the charge to your account but you need to give them the last 3 numbers on the back of your card.
+They’ll promise to reverse the charge to your account but you need to give them the last three numbers on the back of your card.
 After the call ends, the scammer will use your credit card.
 You won’t know anything is wrong until you look at your next statement.

 How can you protect yourself from identity theft?